allero-io/allero/.github/ISSUE_TEMPLATE/rule-request.md

 **What SCMs is this rule eligible for**
 Add here one or more: Github, Gitlab, etc.

+**Will this rule work in local run**
+Does this rule relevant when running allero validate on a local filesystem?
+If so, is there any different expected behavior for a local run?

 **What CI/CD platforms is this rule eligible for**
 Add here one or more: Github Actions, GitlabCI, JFrog Pipelines, etc.